ctnava/rxtechnotes/sop/rx_fill.md

   - Reviewed for legibility, completeness, and legal validity
 - Print the **prescription pamphlet** containing patient and drug details

+> 📍 Whenever the system flags drug interactions or allergy conflicts, alert the pharmacist so that they may make a clinical decision on it.

 #### 1.2 Product Retrieval

 - Match the medication by **NDC** as listed in the software